ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

 If recommendations of the same item in different sizes or colors are desired, you should use the SKU as item identifiers.

-Remember to use the same identifier in all interactions between your site and the Personalization server, for example, when a user buys an item, clicks a recommendation or displays a product page.
+Remember to use the same identifier in all interactions between your website and the Personalization server, for example, when a user buys an item, clicks a recommendation or displays a product page.